 Black Lives Matter.
-Starting 15 June 2020, A Convenient Cycle will be donating all of our proceeds from coffee, tea and kombucha delivery, bike service, and art sold from our partner Lizzy Kirby Art to two non-profits supporting the black community: The Loveland Foundation and the Martha P. Johnson Institute.
-We intend to continue this donation period through the end of June.
+From June 15-June 30 2020, A Convenient Cycle donated all of our proceeds from coffee, tea and kombucha delivery, bike service to a non-profit supporting the black community: the Martha P. Johnson Institute.
 We are also making a personal donation to the Equitable Giving Circle, which supports local BIPOC families both through purchasing food from farmers from those communities, and by giving it in turn to urban families in need.
 Please read our statement here.

 A Convenient Cycle has launched a bike delivery service for coffee roasted in our neighborhood (the hotbed of craft coffee!), and other locally-produced sundries currently unavailable through on-demand delivery services.
 Our service area includes inner Westside and Eastside residential and office addresses.
 Please contact us for additional delivery services (vehicle and bike options available) or join our mailing list to learn more.
 Coffee roasters currently on board are Trailhead Coffee Roasters, Coava Coffee Roasters, Nossa Familia Coffee, Water Avenue Coffee Company and Upper Left Roasters.
 We also have just added Steven Smith Tea and Lion Heart Kombucha to the list!